 Section 2.
 Job Vacancies and Posting.
-Library Director will provide notification of job openings and opportunity for employees to apply for open positions.
-Openings will be posted on the City of Manitowoc website.
+Human Resources will provide notification of job openings and opportunity for employees to apply for open positions.

-When management determines that a vacancy or new position will be filled.
+When management determines that a vacancy or new position will be filled, approval from the Oversight Committee and the Personnel Committee is required.
+Following the approval, Human Resources will post a notice of such vacancy or new position for a minimum of 7 calendar days.
 The posting will include the date the position is to be filled, title of position, requirements, rate of pay and benefits.
 Management determines whether and when to recruit outside applicants.

-All employees who meet the minimum qualifications for the position, and who submit an application for said posting may be given the opportunity to interview for the position.
+All employees who meet the minimum qualifications for the position, and who submit an application to Human Resources for said posting may be given the opportunity to interview for the position.
 All employees who interview for a position will be notified of selection outcome.